-While those “small” fees and hidden charges don’t seem like much, when you actually see what they add up to, you’ll be shocked!
-It’s covered in this short article: The Truth About Retirement Planning.
+While those “small” fees and hidden charges don’t seem like much, when you see what they add up to, you’ll be shocked!
+Check out this short article which explains it: The Truth About Retirement Planning.

 It explains one of the biggest reason why it’s been so hard for you to save enough money for your retirement.
 It doesn’t have to be that way.

 In the end, I don’t want to sound like I’m against certified financial planners.
-I have a few friends that are still in the industry and I really respect and value the work they’re doing, particularly with high net worth clients.
-They are professionals in every sense of the word and can be invaluable resource for helping investors make the right financial decisions.
+I have a few friends that are still in the industry, and I respect and value the work they’re doing, particularly with high net worth clients.
+They are professionals in every sense of the word and can be an invaluable resource for helping investors make the right financial decisions.

 That said, they can’t provide the same level of service to smaller accounts (less than $100,000 to $250,000) that they can for their high net worth clients.
 That’s one reason why we created the Retirement Investing Journal for our members.
 To help people like you, get to where they want to be.